SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 There are multiple ways to fix the conflict that produce different answers, and the intended behavior isn't obvious.
-If you wanted the old total,
-you'd expect an answer of $5,
-and you'd fix the conflict by reading the total before you started adding to the budget.
+If you wanted the original total amount, you'd expect an answer of $5, and you'd fix the conflict by reading the total amount before you started making changes to the budget.
-However, if you wanted the updated total, you'd expect an answer of $320, and you'd fix the conflict by waiting for the total to be updated before trying to read it.
+However, if you wanted the updated total amount, you'd expect an answer of $320, and you'd fix the conflict by waiting for changes to the budget to be finished before trying to read it.
-Both interpretations are reasonable --- before you can fix the code, you have to determine what it was intended to do.
+Both interpretations are reasonable --- before you can fix the conflicting access, you have to determine what it was intended to do.

 .. note::